jenetics/jenetics.github.io/_posts/2017-07-10-creating-random-seeds-with-java.md

 ---

-> Random number generators should not be chosen at random.
+> Random number generators should not be chosen at random. - _Donald Knuth_
->     — Donald Knuth

 ![Dandelions](/assets/dandelions.jpg)